YASO: A Targeted Sentiment Analysis Evaluation Dataset for Open-Domain Reviews

 \subsection{Post-processing}

-The sentiment label of each candidate was determined by majority vote from the $7$ available crowd answers, and the percentage of annotators who chose that majority label was defined as the \emph{confidence} in the annotation.
-A threshold defined on these confidence values (set to 0.7 based on an analysis detailed below), separated the annotations to high-confidence ones (with a confidence greater or equal to the threshold) and low-confidence ones (with a confidence strictly below the threshold).
+The sentiment label of a candidate was determined by majority vote from its sentiment annotation answers, and the percentage of annotators who chose that majority label is the annotation \emph{confidence}.
+A threshold $t$ defined on these confidence values (set to 0.7 based on an analysis detailed below) separated the annotations between high-confidence targets (with confidence $\geq t$) and low-confidence targets (with confidence $<t$).

-A target candidate is considered as \emph{valid} when annotated with high-confidence as having a sentiment (i.e. its sentiment label is not "none").
-The valid targets were clustered by considering overlapping spans as being in the same cluster, and merging two clusters if they contained a shared target.
+A target candidate was considered as \emph{valid} when annotated with high-confidence with a particular sentiment (i.e., its majority sentiment label was not "none").
+The valid targets were clustered by considering overlapping spans as being in the same cluster.
+Note that non-overlapping targets may be clustered together, for example, if $t_1,t_2,t_3$ are valid targets, $t_1$ overlaps $t_2$ and $t_2$ overlaps $t_3$, then all three are in one cluster, regardless of whether $t_1$ and $t_3$ overlap.
+The sentiment of a cluster was set to the majority sentiment of its members.

+The clustering is needed for handling overlapping labels when computing recall.
+For example, given the input \sentenceQuote{The food was great}, and the annotated (positive) targets \targetTermExample{The food} and \targetTermExample{food}, a system which outputs only one of these targets should be evaluated as achieving full recall.
+Representing both labels as one cluster allows that (see details in \sectionRef{section:benchmark_results}).
+An alternative to our approach is considering any prediction that overlaps a label as correct.
+In this case, continuing the above example, an output of \targetTermExample{food} or \targetTermExample{The food} alone will have the desired recall of $1$.
+Obviously, this alternative comes with the disadvantage of evaluating outputs with an inaccurate span as correct, e.g., an output of \targetTermExample{food was great} will not be evaluated as an error.